 Friends of Fort Vancouver National Historic Site

-The mission of the newly-organized Friends of Fort Vancouver National Historic Site is to cooperate with the National Park Service and partners to help coordinate and support volunteer activities in accomplishing educational, interpretive, conservation, research, planning and improvement projects and programs for the benefit of the Fort Vancouver National Historic Site.
-The Friends worked closely with NPS volunteers to sponsor the 1940's-Style Sweetheart Hangar Dance at Pearson Air Museum and looks forward to helping coordinate upcoming activities throughout the site.
-By late spring 2015, the Friends plan to locate their office within the national park in the historic Pearson Headquarters Building.
+The mission of the Friends of Fort Vancouver National Historic Site is to cooperate with the National Park Service and partners to help coordinate and support volunteer activities in accomplishing educational, interpretive, conservation, research, planning and improvement projects and programs for the benefit of the Fort Vancouver National Historic Site.
+The Friends works closely with NPS staff and volunteers to sponsor events such as the 1940's-Style Sweetheart Hangar Dance at Pearson Air Museum and 1860s Vintage Base Ball, and looks forward to supporting future activities throughout the site.
+They will also serve as the park's cooperating association and operate the Bookstore in the visitor center.

 Education & Programmatic Partnerships

 The park partners on education programming with the Confluence, a non-profit organization located within the national park at the historic Pearson Headquarters Building, that connects people to place through art and education.
 They work in collaboration with Northwest communities, tribes and renowned artist Maya Lin to create reflective moments that can shape the future of the Columbia River system.
 They share stories of this river through six public art installations, educational programs, community engagement and a rich digital experience.
 Their six projects span 438 miles from the mouth of the Columbia River to the gateway to Hell's Canyon, with sites in both Oregon and Washington, and include the Land Bridge that connect's the national park's Village and Columbia River waterfront.

 Fort Vancouver National Historic Site has a partnership with the Department of Anthropology and the Department of History at Portland State University that engages National Park Service subject matter experts as adjunct faculty members to instruct students in relevant coursework, including the popular annual Public Archaeology Field School and the biennial Public History Field School.